 Merchant Mariner Attorneys | Washington, Oregon, Alaska, and California

 If you have been injured as a merchant mariner, you should seek the guidance of a skilled maritime lawyer.
-At Anderson Carey Williams & Neidzwski, LLP, our knowledgeable attorneys recognize your service as a merchant mariner, and we are dedicated to ensuring the security of your future when an unforeseen event occurs.
-We have over fourdecades of combined experience in maritime and personal injury law that we can utilize for your case.
+At BoatLaw, LLP, our knowledgeable attorneys recognize your service as a merchant mariner, and we are dedicated to ensuring the security of your future when an unforeseen event occurs.
+With over four decades of combined experience in maritime and personal injury law, we are capable and ready to fight to obtain maximum compensation for your claims.

 Allow us to serve you as soon as possible.
-If you reside in Washington, Oregon, Alaska, or California, call 1 (800) 262-8529 to secure a free consultation today.
+If you reside in Washington, Oregon, Alaska, or California, call 1 (800) 262-8529 today for a free, no-obligation consultation.

 Back to top